pulumi/registry/themes/default/content/registry/packages/snowflake/installation-configuration.md

 * Browser Auth
 * Private Key

-### Configuring Credentials
+## Configuring Credentials

+Pulumi relies on the Snowflake SDK to authenticate requests from your computer to Snowflake.
+Your credentials are never sent to pulumi.com.
+The Pulumi Snowflake Provider needs to be configured with Snowflake credentials before it can be used to create resources.

-Once obtained, there are two ways to communicate your authorization tokens to Pulumi:
+Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi:

 1. Set the environment variables `SNOWFLAKE_ACCOUNT`, `SNOWFLAKE_REGION` and `SNOWFLAKE_USERNAME` with the correct combination of authentication variables: